Polish–German Wars (1003–1018): Merseburg council (July 1002)

-Bolesław occupied Lower Lusatia and the Milsko/Milzener land around Budziszyn (now Bautzen) after the death of Eckard, presumably in agreement with the Ekkehardings, and when Bolesław participated in the renewed election of Henry II by the Saxon princes on July 1002 at the Kaiserpfalz in Merseburg, Henry gave Bolesław these lands as fiefs.
+Bolesław occupied Lower Lusatia and the Milsko/Milzener land around Budziszyn (now Bautzen), advancing further to the west across the Elba river and taking Meissen (Mišno), with the neighboring Sorbian regions up to White Elster river.
+Those gains were achieved after the death of Eckard, presumably in agreement with the Ekkehardings, and when Bolesław participated in the renewed election of Henry II by the Saxon princes on July 1002 at the Kaiserpfalz in Merseburg, Henry gave Bolesław eastern portions of those lands (Lusatia and Milsko) as fiefs.
 In return, Bolesław recognised Henry as king.

 Bolesław's claims for enfeoffment of Meissen were rejected; these passed on to Eckard's brother Gunzelin, Margrave of Meissen.
 Bolesław left the royal court with disappointment.
 Moreover, an attempt was made on Bolesław's life, which he escaped only with the help of Duke Bernard of Saxony, the Nordgau margrave Henry of Schweinfurt and several friendly German nobles.
 While it is not known for sure if the attack had been ordered by Henry and the contemporary chronicler Thietmar of Merseburg denied any complicity, Bolesław believed this was the case.
 In any case Henry neither protected him, nor punished the assailants.